 Diaper Co-Op: 2008-2013

 The Diaper Co-Op launched in October 2008 with bi-weekly distributions of diapers and wipes to low income families in our community.
 Mothers and infants were hosted at a Family Fun Day and received gifts for the holidays and Mother’s Day.
 Within its first year, over 55,000 diapers were distributed.
 The Co-Op benefited from donations of funds and diapers from community foundations, corporations, schools, churches, and individuals.
 In the fall of 2009, the Diaper Co-Op celebrated its first anniversary with the distribution of its 100,000th diaper and a participant survey was conducted to determine how to better serve them.
 In 2010, members of JLSN’s Community Planning Committee participated in a round-table conference, Diaper Rights: Health, Hygiene and Public Policy, at Yale Law School.
 Public diaper drives reached a high point in 2011 when JLSN members attended the event “Hockey for Huggies” at a New York Rangers game and collected diapers and donations benefitting JLSN’s Diaper Co-Op.
-In 2013 the Co-Op was transitioned to the New Haven Diaper Bank as the League prepared to launch its current signature project, Read 2 Succeed.
+In 2013 the Co-Op was transitioned to the New Haven Diaper Bank.